-We believe the proposed action is likely to adversely affect smalltooth sawfish designated critical habitat due to the permanent removal of 100 lin ft of the red mangrove essential feature, which provides forage, shelter, or other nursery habitat functions for juvenile smalltooth sawfish.
-Typically, USACE reports project effects to red mangroves in both linear feet (denoting the amount of shoreline) and square feet (denoting the magnitude of the area); however, we use linear feet when calculating and tracking losses to the red mangrove essential feature of critical habitat.
+We believe the proposed action is likely to adversely affect smalltooth sawfish designated critical habitat due to the permanent removal of 10 lin ft (100 ft) of the red mangrove essential feature, which provides forage, shelter, or other nursery habitat functions for juvenile smalltooth sawfish.
+Typically, USACE reports project effects to red mangroves in both linear feet (denoting the amount of shoreline) and square feet (denoting the magnitude of the area).
+We use linear feet when calculating and tracking losses to the red mangrove essential feature of critical habitat.
+During the development of the smalltooth sawfish recovery plan (NMFS 2009), we estimated the amount of red mangrove shoreline in linear feet because we assumed that juvenile smalltooth sawfish were typically only able to access the waterward edges of red mangrove stands.
 Therefore, in the analyses below, losses to red mangroves will be reported in linear feet only.